-The Polish Air-Force Research Institute ordered a design of a gas micro-turbine at QuickerSim.
-Apart from CFD simulations QuickerSim had to perform the strength analysis of the proposed design.
+The Polish Air-Force Research Institute ordered design of a gas micro-turbine at QuickerSim.
+Apart from CFD simulations, QuickerSim had to perform the strength analysis of the proposed design.

 These were critical because of the large centrifugal forces – the turbine was supposed to revolve at several tens of thousands rev./min.
 The most loaded part of the design was the junction between the internal ring and the turbine blades.
 Especially the slim trailing-edge experienced a large stress-concentration factor.